List of television series canceled before airing an episode: B

 An American reality series developed by Lifetime, it followed three Washington, D.C. socialites whose lives revolved around charity events.
-After production was completed on one six-episode season, Lifetime decided to sell the show to The CW network rather than air it itself.
-The CW scheduled the July premiere date for the series, but later decided to forgo all original programming for that Summer and programed the show as a midseason replacement for the 2009–10 season.
+After production was completed on one six-episode season, Lifetime decided to sell the show to the CW network rather than air the show themselves.
+The CW scheduled the July premiere date for the series, but later decided to forgo all original programming for that summer and programed the show as a midseason replacement for the 2009–10 season.
 Sometime after that decision, the network apparently lost interest in the series; references to it were removed from CW websites, and on December 29 the network officially confirmed that it would not air the show at all.
 It was apparently dropped in favor of two other reality series developed by The CW, Fly Girls and High Society.
 The series did air on MTV Australia and MTV New Zealand in August and September 2009.